-The TLC Massimo Invent Bronzed Oak Parquet Luxury Vinyl Tiles is 610mm long, 102mm wide, and has a thickness of 2.5mm.
+TLC Massimo Invent Tudor Oak Parquet Luxury Vinyl Tile is 229mm long, 76mm wide, and a thickness of 2.5mm.
 It also has a wear layer of 0.55mm, and bevelled edges that add depth and definition, meaning they make a room look larger.

 Unlike real wood, wood-style vinyl does not require the same maintenance, especially in terms of water absorption.
 This makes it easier to clean and less likely to become damaged or need replacing, whilst looking just as realistic.

-The pattern on this floor is a double plank tramline, with a gold feature strip.
-This would be great in large rooms or business settings, as well as helping create a floor or compartmentalising a room.
+The herringbone appearance means the blocks alternate to give a ‘zig-zag’ look, and are the most fashionable and common form of parquet flooring.
 Parquet flooring is vintage, luxurious and comes in a variety of patterns, making it versatile enough for any home.
 The patterns add something unique and eye catching, without ever going out of fashion, giving you excellent value for money.

 Vinyl flooring does not look noticeably different from the material it emulates, but is always a fraction of the price of authentic alternatives.
 It is comfortable for walking on, as it is thick, cushioned, and works well with underfloor heating to maintain heat year round that tiles or solid wood for example cannot offer.
 Vinyl is also hard-wearing, meaning it can withstand lots of footfall, as well as being non-absorbent, anti-slip and easy to clean.
 This makes it suitable for the bathroom, kitchen, hallway, lounge and dining room - aided by the fact that parquet is available in variety of styles.